Pathrule

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a single node plus IDs for attached items.
-It is specific and distinguishes from siblings like pathrule_get_tree.
+The description clearly states the tool returns a single node plus IDs for attached memories, rules, and skills.
+It distinguishes itself from siblings like get_tree by specifying 'single node' and lists the exact components returned.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.